-OBJECTIVE: Prepare two-star officers of all four services for theater-level taskforce leadership.
+OBJECTIVE: Prepare one and two-star officers of all four services for theater-level joint taskforce leadership.

-- Two-week in-residence course taught twice per year
+- 8 day in-residence course taught twice per year

 - Criteria for a JFOWC attendee is as follows: major general / rear-admiral-upper half, or brigadier general (promotable) / rear admiral-lower half (promotable) at least a year after their attendance at CAPSTONE

-- Foundation of the course is CJCS Instruction 1800.01C, Officer Professional Military Education Policy (OPMEP), providing the charter and baseline guidance for JFOWC
+- Foundation of the course is CJCS Instruction 1800.01D, Officer Professional Military Education Policy (OPMEP), providing the charter and baseline guidance for JFOWC

 - Instruction comes from senior national-level civilians and military representatives; flag officers serving as combatant commanders; and retired, battle-tested officers

-- 12.5 hours of the curriculum are devoted to the Campaign Planning, with Senior Leader Perspective presentations and Discussion Groups lead by Senior Mentors on 5 recent Task Forces
+- 9 hours of the curriculum are devoted to Campaign Lessons Learned, with Senior Leader Perspective presentations and Discussion Groups led by commanders of 3 recent JTFs

 - The four areas of study are: warfighting; synchronization of interagency operations; military doctrine; and the application of unified, joint, and combined combat forces